New York Botanical Garden: William & Lynda Steere Herbarium

-The William & Lynda Steere Herbarium, in the International Plant Science Center behind the library, is one of the largest herbaria in the world, with approximately 7.2 million to 7.8 million specimens. after the French National Museum of Natural History in Paris.
+The William & Lynda Steere Herbarium, in the International Plant Science Center behind the library, is one of the largest herbaria in the world, with approximately 7.9 million specimens. after the French National Museum of Natural History in Paris.
 Founded in 1891, the herbarium quickly became a repository for many important collections.
 In 1895 the garden incorporated the herbarium of Columbia College, an acquisition of approximately 600,000 specimens, including the private herbaria of John Torrey and C. F. Meisner.
 In 1945 the garden incorporated the herbaria of the Columbia College of Pharmacy and Princeton University.
 The herbarium is named after William Steere (son of William C. Steere) and his wife Lynda, who endowed the herbarium in 2002.

 The Index Herbariorum code assigned to this botanic garden is NY and it is used when citing housed specimens.